Episode 8: Self-awareness and leadership transformation

 And then in all my coaching work, I do coaching around the world where I train 8-day seminars on cognitive coaching, which is ultimately how to help people build success in others.
 So, when you think about that, that work centres on how we help other people become more self-aware in order for them to be successful.
 But at the end of the day, we're left with ourselves, right?
 So that's great for those that we coach.
 But what about all those stories that play out in our own heads, those 600 thought worms I research in the book that we have every day?
 What do we do with those thoughts to nourish and flourish for ourselves?
 I think I've got a quote from the book that talks about language is the hallmark of humanity.

 It allows us to form deep relationships and complex societies but we also use it when we're all alone, shapes even our silent relationships with ourselves.
-And I know that it's been so true for me in so many ways, but the deeply personal look from that aspect.
+And I know that it's been so true for me in so many ways, it’s a deeply personal book from that aspect.
 And I know that's true of the leaders that I coach in my coaching practice, as well as those that I've worked with at professional learning standpoint and my own experience in schools.

-So COVID came, lockdown in Melbourne came, 18 months came, and it was my opportunity to put all that thinking into something, Plus wouldn't drive the family crazy to get this out there.
-And that's really why I guess, wrote this book, because I felt like it wasn't an area that we were addressing as much as perhaps we should be.
+So COVID came, lockdown in Melbourne came, 18 months came, and here was my opportunity to put all that thinking into something, plus wouldn't drive the family crazy, to get this out there.
+And that's really why I guess wrote this book, because I felt like it wasn't an area that we were addressing as much as perhaps we should be.

-Even though we're very well-intentioned in what we're trying to do to support leaders across the system, and I think you'd agree now more than ever, and I know in your role, how important it is to cultivate leadership in ways that engage people to this calling because it's so important, so that's really why I think essentially why I wrote the book.
+Even though we're very well-intentioned in what we're trying to do to support leaders across the system, and I think you'd agree now more than ever.
+I know in your role how important it is to cultivate leadership in ways that engage people to this calling because it's so important, so that's really why I think essentially why I wrote the book.

 GAVIN: Interesting one, isn't it?
 I think we, you know, both of us think we've had a lot longer and spoke about this on a deeper level.